 For anyone keen to gain an even better understanding of the kit and what you can do with it, learnstem.co.uk has a fantastic video resource that explains in detail and is completely free.

-A refundable deposit is required for this kit.
 You may wish to download the free EasySense software to use these dataloggers.
 This is available for PC, Android or iOS devices.

 - Key Stage 1 Programme of Study: Working Scientifically